Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Introduction

+In the statistical analysis of the final results, both~\citet{Parikh2008} and ~\citet{Bliss2020} reported the 95\% C.I. abundance uncertainties.
+However, the treatment of uncertainties in~\citet{Bliss2020} is more conservative than that of~\citet{Parikh2008}, due to the broader lognormal distribution adopted for the reaction rates.

-In reality, the uncertainties of individual reaction rates are often temperature-dependent when based on experimental constraints, usually with larger uncertainties at lower temperatures.
-For XRB nucleosynthesis, although most reaction rates are calculated using theoretical models, some key reactions are experimentally determined.
-Each reaction rate carries its own uncertainty, and using realistic uncertainties for all rates is essential in Monte Carlo simulations; otherwise, the simultaneous variation of all reactions may lead to unreasonable results ~\citep{Parikh2008}.
-A more robust approach incorporates temperature-dependent uncertainties, as provided by the STARLIB library~\citep{Sallaska2013}, which enables Monte Carlo simulations for more realistic nucleosynthesis calculations (hereafter a temperature-dependent Monte Carlo method; see also~\citealt{Longland2012,Fields2016,Fields2018,Psaltis2025}).
+In reality, the uncertainties of an individual reaction rate are often temperature-dependent when based on experimental constraints, usually with larger uncertainties at lower temperatures.
+For XRB nucleosynthesis, although most reaction rates are calculated using theoretical models, some key reactions are experimentally determined, making the use of realistic uncertainties essential in Monte Carlo simulations.
+A more robust approach incorporates temperature-dependent uncertainties, as provided by the STARLIB library~\citep{Sallaska2013}.
+STARLIB provides reaction rate probability density functions in the form of lognormal distributions, with factor uncertainties corresponding to the 68\% C.I. (or a coverage probability of 68\%)~\citep{Sallaska2013,Iliadis_2015}, which enables Monte Carlo simulations for more realistic nucleosynthesis calculations (hereafter referred to as a temperature-dependent Monte Carlo method; see also~\citealt{Longland2012,Fields2016,Fields2018, Psaltis2025}).
+In the statistical analysis of the final results, there is also no uniform standard adopted in STARLIB-based studies, with some works reporting the 95\% C.I.~\citep[e.g.,][]{Fields2018} and others reporting the 68\% C.I.~\citep[e.g.,][]{Psaltis2025}.

-Classical reaction rates are often reported with sharp upper and lower limits, lacking a rigorous statistical meaning~\citep{Longland2010}.
-For instance, the NACRE evaluation~\citep{Angulo1999} provides recommended, lower and upper rates as fixed boundaries, without specifying any coverage probability.
-In contrast, STARLIB~\citep{Longland2010, Sallaska2013} employs a Monte Carlo framework in which reaction rate uncertainties are characterized by lognormal probability distributions, and the reported uncertainties correspond to a 68.3\% coverage probability.
-For those reactions with no experimental data available, the STARLIB library assigned a factor uncertainty ($f.u.$) of 10 over entire temperature ~\citep{Sallaska2013,Psaltis2025}, based on theoretical statistical Hauser–Feshbach model. ~\citet{Parikh2008} and~\citet{Bliss2020} assumed that all considered reaction rates have an uncertainty of roughly a factor of ten, but adopted different coverage probabilities (95.5\% and 68.3\%, respectively), using the temperature-independent Monte Carlo method, which may lead to significant differences in predicting final abundances and identifying key reactions.

-To date, no systematic investigations have been performed to examine the influence of coverage probabilities.
-To fill this gap, this work provides a self-consistent study that explores the effects of different coverage probabilities on the final abundances and the identification of key reactions using the temperature-independent Monte Carlo method.
-We further quantify the effects of reaction rate uncertainties using the temperature-dependent Monte Carlo method in STARLIB.
-This study aims to provide insights for future Monte Carlo simulations and nuclear reaction rates, theoretically and experimentally.